ox-it/talks.ox/docs/source/index.rst

 Oxford Talks
 ############

 ..
-Note:: Some of the features described in the documentation are not available yet.
-They will be released in a few weeks.
+Note:: Some new features have just been released!

 .. toctree::
    :maxdepth: 1
    :caption: User Guide

-   user/talk-users/explore-talks
+   Explore Oxford Talks (new) <user/talk-users/explore-talks>
-   user/talk-users/make-a-list
+   Collect talks you are interested in (new) <user/talk-users/make-a-list>
-   user/talk-users/add-to-your-calendar
+   Copy talks to your own calendar (new) <user/talk-users/add-to-your-calendar>
-   user/talk-users/feed-in-your-calendar
+   Get an up-to-date feed in your calendar (new) <user/talk-users/feed-in-your-calendar>
-   user/talk-users/email-reminders
+   Set up email reminders (new) <user/talk-users/email-reminders>

 .. toctree::
     :maxdepth: 1